 It is also worth having an extra-sensible month every so often, just to check how things are going.
 This might seem like a hassle but just remember how much time you're saving on doctor appointments..

-*Although finger-crossing and rough guesses still counts as far as the statistics are concerned - which is one of the reasons that the "typical use" failure rates for fertility awareness are 24% (Trussell ).
-The perfect use failure rate for the sympto-thermal method of fertility awareness is only 0.4%.
+*Although finger-crossing and rough guesses still counts as far as the statistics are concerned - which is one of the reasons that the typical use failure rates for fertility awareness are 24% (Trussell ).
+The perfect use failure rate for the method I teach (symptothermal) is less than 1%.